 NEVER feed wildlife, especially young animals.
 All wildlife consumes a very special diet that cow milk or other formulas and foods cannot replicate.
 Feeding wildlife can cause it to get sick and die.

 If a bird’s nest has fallen you may put it back.
-If you cannot reach the nest location or if it was damaged, try to fashion a new one out of an old strawberry basket lined with grass and hang it as close as possible to the original location.
+If you cannot reach the nest location or if it was damaged, try to fashion a new one out of a small basket or bowl lined with grass and hang it as close as possible to the original location.
 The mother will find it and will continue caring for her young.

 If you find a nest of rabbits leave it alone.
 Put a small fence around the nest if you have dogs or cats that may disturb it, but remember the mother rabbit must still be able to get to her nest.
 A mother rabbit will only visit her nest at night to avoid attracting predators.
 If you visit the nest too often you will create a scent path that predators can follow to the nest.
 If the rabbits have fur and their eyes are open they are old enough to be on their own and they do not need their mothers care.

 If you are absolutely certain that the mother is dead, contact the Tamarack Wildlife Rehabilitation and Education Center for guidance.
-Only a certified wildlife rehabilitator may care for orphaned wild animals.
+Only a certified wildlife rehabilitation center may care for orphaned wild animals.

 Wild animals have special needs and it is against the law to keep wildlife in your home.
-Only a certified PA wildlife rehabilitator may care for injured or orphaned animal.
+Only a certified PA wildlife rehabilitation center may care for injured or orphaned animal.